hsavit1/hsavit1.github.io/_posts/2015-09-21-physics-cs.md

 > Problem #1: Most computer scientists and engineers lack a deeper sense of appreciation, which is depressing.

-Some may argue that this is just a product of my students lack of life experience.
+Some may argue that this is just a product of my students lack of life experience or even just a massive sweeping generalization of the practice of engieering as a whole.
 That is obviously true to an extent.
-Or even just a massive generalization of the practice of engieering as a whole.
-Regardless, it's worth writing about because I believe the problems are more deeply rooted than that.
+Most of my students were age 20 or younger and they were all engineers, not scientists.
+Regardless the issue I am addressing is still worth writing about because I still have no reason to believe that programmers have suddenly "figured it out" as they move out of college and into industry.

 _More on this to come when I have time for a good rant..._